Mikeskay/BMI-Calculator/README.md

 # Task Description:

 Write a program to calculate your BMI and give weight status.
-Frontend and Backend Developed
+Frontend and Backend Developed (code can be run in test folder)

 Body Mass Index (BMI) is an internationally used measurement to check if you are a healthy weight for your height.
 The metric bmi formula accepts weight in kilograms and height in Feet and cm.